LifestreamX/click-a-mole/README.md

 Click-A-Mole

-## Demo link:

-Access my site at [https://click-a-mole.firebaseapp.com/](https://click-a-mole.firebaseapp.com/)
+Access my site at [https://click-a-mole.firebaseapp.com/]

 ## About The App